If people don’t receive emails you send using Mail on Mac

 Make sure the person’s email address is correct.
 Ask the person to send you a message, then reply to it.
 Now the email address is in the Previous Recipients list in Mail and should be correct.

 Some mail servers reject messages that exceed a certain size.
 If your message includes attachments, use Mail Drop or try resizing image attachments.
 See Add attachments to emails.

 Send yourself a test message.
-If you receive it, ask people to send themselves a test message to see if the mail server for their email accounts has a problem.
+If you receive it, ask people to send themselves a test message to check if the mail server for their email accounts has a problem.